 Kenilworth, IL – Self-ligating braces have become a more popular orthodontic treatment option recently, thanks in part to the marketing behind them.
 Makers of these braces claim faster and more comfortable treatment times.
 But they also make the claim that self-ligating braces can eliminate the need for tooth extractions or the use of palatal expanders.

-Dr. Michael Stosich, an orthodontics expert in the Chicago-area, believes these claims are not accurate, however.
+Dr. Sara Spector, an orthodontics expert in the Chicago-area, believes these claims are not accurate, however.

 All braces systems are designed to achieve proper dental expansion.
 But can self-ligating braces achieve orthopedic expansion?

-Damon Braces, one of the leading brands of self-ligating braces makes this claim on their website:
+Damon Braces, one of the leading brands of self-ligating braces makes ther claim on their website:

 In the past, creating space and developing arches required bulky headgear and palatal expanders.
 The Damon System’s revolutionary approach uses light, biologically-sensible forces to develop beautiful natural arches, in most cases without the need for headgear or palatal expanders.

-That isn’t exactly the case, though, as Dr. Stosich explains.
+That isn’t exactly the case, though, as Dr. Spector explains.